The Pew Charitable Trusts: 2022 Pew Biomedical Scholars

 Candidates must meet all of the following eligibility requirements:

 - Hold a doctorate in biomedical sciences, medicine, or a related field.

-- Must not have been appointed as an assistant professor at any institution prior to June 15, 2017, whether or not such an appointment was on a tenure track.
-Time spent in clinical internships, residencies, in work toward board certification, or on parental leave does not count as part of this three-year limit.
+- Must not have been appointed as an assistant professor at any institution prior to June 14, 2017, whether or not such an appointment was on a tenure track.
+Time spent in clinical internships, residencies, in work toward board certification, or on parental leave does not count as part of this four-year limit.
 Candidates who took parental leave should contact Pew’s program office to ensure that application reviewers are aware of their circumstances.
 Please note that eligibility criteria have been temporarily expanded to account for COVID-related lab shutdowns and research disruptions.
 Please direct any questions to the program office at email@example.com.